Presentation of wooden houses

 "The question is not whether they can be made of wood but what prevents us from making 8-storey buildings out of wood"

 It is becoming increasingly clear that wood is the building material of the future.
-All over the world, buildings are being built higher and higher, each time pushing the limits previously considered insurmountable.
+All over the world, buildings are being built taller and taller, each time pushing limits that were previously considered insurmountable.
 Both public and private sectors around the world are relying on wood to build sustainably.
-News of such buildings is becoming more and more common and gives us hope that in the near future we will also see sustainable public buildings in Romania.
+News of such buildings is growing and gives us hope that in the near future we will see sustainable public buildings in Romania.

-In September 2021, a cultural centre with a total area of 30,000 m² built entirely of wood was opened in Skellefteå, Sweden, close to the Arctic Circle.
-The centre also includes a 20-storey hotel, 75 m high, which ranks it as the second tallest wooden building in the world.
-The project was carried out by the architectural studio White Arkitekter and the client was the municipality of Skellefteå.
+In September 2021, a cultural center with a total area of 30,000 m² built entirely of wood was opened in Skellefteå, Sweden, close to the Arctic Circle.
+The center also includes a 20-storey hotel with a height of 75 m, making it the second tallest wooden building in the world.
+The project was realized by the architectural studio White Arkitekter and the client was the municipality of Skellefteå.

 Sara Cultural Centre, Sweden